 KidSpace Early Childhood Enrichment (ECE) Programs are proud to participate in the Arizona Quality First program.
 Quality First - a signature program of First Things First - partners with child care and preschool providers to improve the quality of early learning across Arizona.
-The WESD KidSpace ECE program is offered at Roadrunner and Orangewood with a Quality First 4 Star Rating and at Lookout Mountain and Chaparral with a Quality First 3 Star Rating.
-A new program opened at Abraham Lincoln Traditional School last fall and is the process of being evaluated.
-Two new programs will open at Ironwood and Lakeview Elementary Schools for 2019-2020.
+The WESD KidSpace ECE program is offered at Abraham Lincoln Traditional, Chaparral, Ironwood, Lakeview, Lookout Mountain, Orangewood and Roadrunner Elementary Schools.